JoJohowl/Dwella/README.md

 In just two days, our team turned an idea into a live product, learning how to iterate quickly under pressure while gaining valuable experience in rapid prototyping and deployment.

 🔗 Deployed app: [dwella-sigma.vercel.app](https://dwella-sigma.vercel.app/)

+🔮 Future Work

+While our hackathon build is a solid prototype, we plan to expand Dwella with:

+Backend Integration: Secure data storage, authentication, and personalised matching services.

+Improved AI Matching: Smarter recommendations using more diverse datasets.

+Enhanced UX/UI: Polished design, accessibility improvements, and more intuitive navigation.

+Scalability: Deploying a robust backend to handle real-world traffic and usage.